radicalbit/NSDb/docs/RestApis.md

 Provide `db`, `namespace`, `metric` and the query to be executed, and optionally `from` and `to` timestamp to filter the results.

  Dynamic where conditions can be specified using filter definition.
-If no filters are defined empty array must be defined.
 Filter elements are combined through AND operator.

 ```json